NIURoverTeam/RoverCoreOS/experimental/README.md

 # Arm-Code

 ### Introduction
 A branch for me to experiment with python in order to build code to control a Rover arm with 3 DOF.
+The calculations will have to be tweaked for whatever measurements our completed arm will come out to.

 ### Overview
 The completed Python application, should connect to the arm via serial and allowed the user to move the goal position of the end-effector by clicking and dragging, or by sending commands from another application running on the same computer